sakuli/sakuli.github.io/content/docs/01_getting_started.md

 {{< /highlight >}}

-1. Since we're dealing with a web test, the first thing we want to do is to `_navigateTo` our target page.
-Instead of manually setting up the correct WebDriver instance, we just have to provide a target URL, Sakuli will take care of the rest for us. `await` indicates that we are patiently waiting for our page to load, before we continue with our next teststep.
+1. Since we are dealing with a web test, the first thing we want to do is to `_navigateTo` our target page.
+Instead of manually setting up the correct WebDriver instance, we just have to provide a target URL.
+Sakuli will take care of the rest for us. `await` indicates that we are patiently waiting for our page to load, before we continue with our next teststep.
-2. Once our initial page load has completed, it's of great interest for us how long it took to render.
-When it comes to runtime, Sakuli not only measures execution time of testcases, but also allows to split a single testcase into several logical steps.
-This way it's possible to accurately measure the runtime of certain processes like e.g. *login*, *shopping cart*, *checkout* and so on.
-By calling `testCase.endOfStep("Open Landing Page", 5, 10);`, we're ending our first step, the initial page load.
-In addition, it's also possible to specify `warning` and `critical` thresholds for each step.
-Whenever a step exceeds on of these values, its result will change from `OK` to `WARNING` or `CRITICAL`.
+2. Once our initial page load has been completed, it is of our great interest to know how long it took to render.
+When it comes to runtime, Sakuli does not only measure the execution time of testcases, but also allows to split a single testcase into several logical steps.
+This way it is possible to accurately measure the runtime of certain processes like e.g. *login*, *shopping cart*, *checkout* and so on.
+By calling `testCase.endOfStep("Open Landing Page", 5, 10);`, we are ending our first step, the initial page load.
+In addition, it is also possible to specify `warning` and `critical` thresholds for each step.
+Whenever a step exceeds one of these values, its result will change from `OK` to `WARNING` or `CRITICAL`.
-3. With Sakuli it's really easy to interact with web elements.
+3. With Sakuli it is really easy to interact with web elements.
 In our current example we want to `_click` a `_link` which is identified by some given text.
-Once again, we do not have to take care of many details, Sakuli will do most of the heavy lifting for us.
-We're just passing the link text to Sakuli, which will search for our desired element using multiple identifiers.
-This way we do not have to worry about whether to use an id, a CSS selector or something else to identify our element.
-As we have already seen in our first test action, `await` will wait until our testaction has completed.
+Once again, we do not have to take care of many details, as Sakuli will do most of the heavy lifting for us.
+We are just passing the link text to Sakuli, which will search for our desired element using multiple identifiers.
+This way we do not have to worry about using an id, a CSS selector or something else to identify our element.
+As we have already seen in our first test action, `await` will wait until our testaction has been completed.
-4. In some cases it is really helpful to visually verify testexecution.
+4. In some cases, it is really helpful to visually verify testexecution.
 Sakuli comes with a built-in `_highlight` function, which will highlight an element with a bright red border.
 Although being useful, `_highlight` should be used carefully since it will increase the overall test runtime.

 ## Execute your first test